cs421sp21-OOSE/project-g09/docs/specification.md

 second hand items and services.
 A user will be able to create a post selling an object or service that will be tagged and easily searched and filtered for convenient browsing.
 All communication and payments will be faciliatated through this platform as well, in order to keep the entire process of selling & buying consolidated in one place.
 This website will function similarly to Facebook Marketplace or Craigslist, but it will be primarily dedicated to JHU students in the Homewood community, as we hope to integrate
 JHU SSO.
-We would also like to distinguish or platform by adding a wishlist feature and possible integration with a computer vision API such as Google Cloud Vision.
+We would also like to distinguish our platform by adding a wishlist feature and possible integration with a computer vision API such as Google Cloud Vision.

 ## Functional Requirements